shadow-robot/sr-build-tools/Production Checklist.md

 ## Install ROS, Shadow Software and extras

-- Run the following command, **replacing** `shadowrobot_1234` with the name of the branch you want to use (it will create it if it doesn't exist, get it otherwise).
-You can rerun this command any time logged in and from the **sysadmin** user home directory to update the installation.
+- Run the following command command.
+You can  replace `indigo-devel` with the name of the branch you want to use (**it must exist on github**).
 ```
-curl -L bit.ly/prod-install | bash -s shadowrobot_1234
+curl -L bit.ly/prod-install | bash -s indigo-devel
 ```

 - In the [sr-config](https://github.com/shadow-robot/sr-config) folder, don't forget to modify the [sr_rhand.launch file](https://github.com/shadow-robot/sr-config/blob/indigo-devel/sr_ethercat_hand_config/launch/sr_rhand.launch) (or [sr_lhand.launch](https://github.com/shadow-robot/sr-config/blob/indigo-devel/sr_ethercat_hand_config/launch/sr_lhand.launch) for the left hand).
 The important thing to remember is to point to the proper ethercat port, robot description, mapping file, hand serial, pwm control: